dude65/jdbc_proxy_driver/README.md

 To see how to configure properties and to see usage examples, visit usage.html

 ## License:
 This project was created as a school (FIT ČVUT) work in cooperetion with Profinit s.r.o company.
-Everybody is free to use the project without any fee.
+Everybody is free to use the driver without any fee.
 Everybody can change the code of the driver as he wish.
 Please, provide the name of original author.

 **Author: Ondřej Marek, 2016**